Dinma/DataAnalysis_Intro/README.md

-# Baby Steps into Data Analysis
+# Premier League Data
+Creating visuals for a premier league data